gmulhearn/basicNN/README.md

 # BasicNN
-/java - a java neural network implementation without use of any external libraries
+A java neural network implementation without use of any external libraries.

+The aim of this project was to reduce a neural network down to it's bare bones in order to truely understand how a neural network works 'under the hood'.